mucosal-immunology-lab/bioinformatics-hub/docs/Utilities/convert-raw-novaseq-outputs.md

 For the indexes, **both** sequences used on the sample sheet should be the reverse complement of the actual sequences.

+!!! warning "Ensure correct file encoding 🪟👀"

     If you make this on a Windows system, ensure you save your output encoded by `UTF-8` and not `UTF-8 with BOM`.

 ```bash
 [Header]